0xLeif/AppState/README.md

 - **SecureState:** Securely stores its string values using the Keychain.
 - **AppDependency:** Simplifies the handling of dependencies throughout your application.

-### Requirements

-- Swift 5.9 or later

-- iOS 15.0 or later
-- watchOS 8.0 or later
-- macOS 11.0 or later
-- tvOS 15.0 or later
-- visionOS 1.0 or later

 ## Getting Started

 To integrate AppState into your Swift project, you'll need to use the Swift Package Manager (SPM).
 SPM makes it easy to manage Swift package dependencies.
 Here's what you need to do: